Crunch-io/apidocs-sphinx/source/includes/_endpoint-boxdata.md

 #### POST catalog

-Use POST to create a new datasource for crunchbox.
+Use POST to create a new datasource for CrunchBox.
 Note that new boxdata is only created when there is a new combination of where and filter data.
 If the same variables and filteres are indicated by the POST data, the existing combination will result in a modification of metadata associated with the cube data.
 This is to keep avoid recomputing analysis needlessly.